javster101/OpenComputersICBMDrivers/README.md

-# OpenComputersICBMDrivers
+# OpenComputers ICBM Compatibility Driver
-Drivers for usage of ICBM Classic 1.12.2 radar and missile launch platforms from within OpenComputers
+Driver for usage of ICBM Classic 1.12.2 radar and missile launch platforms from within OpenComputers